-- Our boss is anxious and overbearing which makes us feel anxious too.
+- Our boss is anxious and overbearing and we get anxious too.

-The trouble is, once we’re deep into a spiral of our own negative emotion, it’s hard to have enough mental and emotional bandwidth to navigate our own mood and that of someone else.
-This is why we often react to other people’s bad moods in a way that ultimately isn’t helpful to them, us, or the relationship.
+The trouble is, once we’re deep into a spiral of our own difficult emotion, it’s hard to have enough mental and emotional bandwidth to navigate both our own mood and that of someone else.
+Which is why we often end up reacting to other people’s bad moods in a way that ultimately isn’t helpful to them, us, or the relationship.

 The solution is to get better at noticing and managing our own emotional responses early so that they don’t balloon out of control.
-And the best way I know of to do that is through a process called Validation.
+And the best way I know of to do that is through a process called emotional validation.

-Validation simply means acknowledging our own emotions and validating that they’re okay and reasonable.
+Emotional validation simply means acknowledging our own emotions and reminding ourselves that they’re okay and reasonable even if uncomfortable.